≡ Menu

-If you’re currently considering adding an American Foxhound to your family (and who wouldn’t be) we’d encourage you to take a moment and read the follow article that will attempt to shed some light on this particular dog breed and help you determine if an American Foxhound is going to be a good “fit” for you and your family.
+Suppose you’re considering adding an American Foxhound to your family (and who wouldn’t be).
+In that case, we’d encourage you to take a moment and read the following article that will attempt to shed some light on this particular dog breed and help you determine if an American Foxhound is going to be a good “fit” for you and your family.

-If you haven’t spent any considerable time in the northeastern or southern portions of the United States, it’s understandable why you may not be super familiar with the American Foxhound Breed simply because it is in these areas where they are much more popular as opposed to the rest of the country.
+Suppose you haven’t spent any considerable time in the northeastern or southern portions of the United States.
+In that case, it’s understandable why you may not be super familiar with the American Foxhound Breed simply because it is in these areas where they are much more popular than the rest of the country.

 This is because…

-It was in these areas of the country back in the late 1600’s and early 1700’s where the American Foxhound first found its “footing” and became somewhat of a “staple” go to dog breed.
-You see, back then, hunting foxes on horseback throughout the rural areas of America was a very popular sport for the “affluent” folks in that day and was particularly popular within communities located in the Northeastern and Southern states of American.
+In these areas of the country back in the late 1600s and early 1700s, the American Foxhound first found its “footing” and became somewhat of a “staple” go-to dog breed.
+Back then, hunting foxes on horseback throughout the rural areas of America was a trendy sport for the “affluent” folks of that day.
+It was trendy within communities in the Northeastern and Southern states of America.

 Now regardless…

-Of one’s opinion on whether hunting a fox while sitting atop a horse should actually qualify as a “sporting” event, one thing that is undeniable is that… the American Foxhound is ideally suited for this task!
-Especially given the fact that this breed was adapted from its English counterpart, the English Foxhound which stands about 4 inches taller and weighs about 10 pounds heavier than the “American” version.
+Of one’s opinion on whether hunting a fox while sitting atop a horse should qualify as a “sporting” event, one undeniable thing is that… the American Foxhound is ideally suited for this task!
+Especially given that this breed was adapted from its English counterpart, the English Foxhound stands about 4 inches taller and weighs about 10 pounds heavier than the “American” version.

 American Foxhound Fast Facts